i-ilak/pios/README.md

 [[_TOC_]]

+## ToDo
+[ ] Revist memory management...
+I think the code is a bit to simplisic (want to add virtual memory management.)

 ## Notes
 Since I don't belive there is one perfect source for the relevant topics, I spend a lot of time reading code from others.
 * [armOS (*Thanos Koutroubas*)](https://github.com/thanoskoutr/armOS): This project is pretty much where I want to be at the end (I guess), and its nice to see what will be necessary for this...